drewhamiltonasdf/machine-shop-2020/_equipment-docs/_epilog-zing-24/README.md

     8) Maximize [cut width : material thickness] ratio to improve likelihood of success.
 (1:1 or better is typical).

+    9) Mind your units: INCHES only.
+You may need to scale if you screwed things up.
+(25.4 or 1/25.4)

 Lasers typically cut in one of two ways: raster and vector.